jameshughes89/cs101/site/labs/testing/testing.rst

 #. `Chapter 4 exercise(s) <http://openbookproject.net/thinkcs/python/english3e/functions.html#exercises>`_

-    * 7 **but** write assertion tests for the function, include type hints, and write a docstring
     * 8 **but** write assertion tests for the function, include type hints, and write a docstring